ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-led.
-U &#x27; m

-Only one fare.plns S2.00 and customary
-X. .
-A. membership fee, for ticket to
-Washington, I. C, and return.
-They
-will be on sale July 3, 4 aud 5, 1894, at
-Santa Fe Route ticket offices.
-Pullman
-Palace and Tourist Sleepers and free
-ChairCars will leave points in Kaunas
-ou July 4, Ik&#x27;Jo. for accommodation ot
-teachers and friends, and go through to
-Washington, D. C, tcttJiout change.
-The
-undersigned will be glad to tell you when
-train will pass this station.
-Itinerary and list of desirable low rate
-excursious from Washington free onapplication.

-F1ED GABDXER, Ageat.
-Dodge City, Kaaias.
 Hawthorne Truly Says : &quot;These­
 railroads are positively tbe greatest:
 blessings that tbe ages have wrought out